 Knowing who your ideal customers are is the first step to building any impactful business and the same applies to events.
 Events need to be built around your attendees because this increases the chances of getting their attention and laying the foundations for building personal connections with them.

-Pain points: Identifying the major challenges facing your leads, and. more importantly, how you can provide them with solutions to overcome these problems.
+Pain points: Identify the major challenges facing your leads, and more importantly, how you can provide them with solutions to overcome these problems.
 This requires you to conduct as many in-depth interviews as possible with your prospects.